ZhiweiZhang97/ARSJointModel/README.md

 # SciFact_JointModel
-Shared Tasks of Scholarly Document Processing @ NAACL 2021 -- **SCIVER: Verifying Scientific Claims with Evidence**
+This work is for Shared Tasks of Scholarly Document Processing(@ NAACL 2021) -- **SCIVER: Verifying Scientific Claims with Evidence**
 ##

 Due to the rapid growth in scientific literature, it is difficult for scientists to stay up-to-date on the latest findings.
 This challenge is especially acute during pandemics due to the risk of making decisions based on outdated or incomplete information.
 There is a need for AI systems that can help scientists with information overload and support scientific fact checking and evidence synthesis.